hutou/tablo/.github/README.md

 Compared to the first version, it offers extended capabilities, sometimes at the cost of modified syntax.
-It also offers new features, such as the possibility of adding a summary table, fed by user-defined functions (sum, average, etc.), the ability to process any enumerable data, as well as elaborate layout possibilities: grouped, masked and reordered columns, different types of headers (title, subtitle, footer), detached or joined border lines, etc.
+It also offers new features, such as the possibility of adding a summary table, the ability to process any enumerable data, as well as elaborate layout possibilities: grouped, masked and reordered columns, different types of headers (title, subtitle, footer), etc.

 While overall, Tablo remains, in terms of its functionalities, broadly comparable, with a few exceptions, to the Tabulo v3.0 version of Matt Harvey,